-The federal government must require strong consumer protections in the Home Equity Conversion Mortgage reverse mortgage program.
-These protections must include assurances that borrowers can remain in their homes for as long as they fulfill the requirements of the loan terms.
-Borrowers must:
+The federal government must require strong consumer protections in the Home Equity Conversion Mortgage reverse mortgage program, including provisions to ensure the borrowers can remain in their homes for as long as they fulfill the loan’s requirements.

-The status of the home must be protected under Medicaid eligibility rules (see this chapter’s section Medicaid: Strengthening Financial Protections for Beneficiaries and Their Families).
+The status of the home must be protected under Medicaid eligibility rules (see also Strengthening Financial Protections and Ensuring Choice for Beneficiaries and Their Families in this chapter).

-The federal government must not further restrict access to public benefits for people who receive loan proceeds from reverse mortgages.
+The federal government must not restrict access to public benefit programs for people who receive loan proceeds from reverse mortgages.

 Use of federal incentives

-The federal government must not encourage the use of reverse mortgages through incentives that require purchase of private long-term care insurance.
+The federal government must not encourage the use of reverse mortgages through incentives that require purchasing private long-term care insurance.

 Federal government incentives for using reverse mortgages to pay for long-term services and supports must be voluntary and should focus on reducing the high costs associated with these loans.